Rabbit-CollectiveScience/phil/docs/data_model_design.md

 # Data Model Design Overview

-## Philosophy: Flexible Field-Based Architecture
+## Philosophy: Flexible Field-Based Architecture with Tag System

-The app uses a **dynamic field-based system** rather than rigid, type-specific models.
-This design enables a single unified `Exercise` model to handle **strength**, **cardio**, and **flexibility** exercises through configurable fields, eliminating code duplication and enabling easy extensibility.
+The app uses a **dynamic field-based system** with a **flexible tagging approach** rather than rigid, type-specific models.
+This design enables a single unified `Exercise` model to handle all exercise variations through:
+1. **Configurable fields** - Define what data each exercise tracks
+2. **Category tags** - Enable flexible filtering by activity type and body parts

+This eliminates code duplication and enables easy extensibility.

 ---